 Now let’s talk about all of the things to add in for different colors, shapes and textures.

-Nuts are one of my favorite things to decorate with at this time of year.
-I love the different shades of brown and the contrast of rough and smooth shells.
-Sometime I would like to decorate a monochromatic platter using only browns and tans.
+Nuts are a favorite to decorate with at this time of year — the different shades of brown and the contrast of rough and smooth shells.
+It would be neat to decorate a monochromatic platter using only browns and tans.

-I love the pop of color from reds and oranges against the dark brown turkey and the leafy greens.
-Pomegranates and cranberries are my favorite holiday garnishes, but you could also include roasted beets or clusters of grapes.
+The pop of color from reds and oranges against the dark brown turkey and the leafy greens is so great.
+Pomegranates and cranberries are favorite holiday garnishes, but you could also include roasted beets or clusters of grapes.

-I love the feeling the grapes give to the platter of a bounteous feast when mixed with other gorgeous fruits.
+The grapes give the feeling of a bounteous feast when mixed with other gorgeous fruits.

 Secret #5: Also you can think about what’s in season.
-I desperately wanted to find figs for my platter, but fig season is so short.
-Sigh.
-Instead I was able to pick up persimmons and gorgeous satsumas with their leaves still attached.
-And my local farm stand still has lovely little golden apples and winter squash.
+Pick up persimmons and gorgeous satsumas with their leaves still attached.
+Or little golden apples and winter squash.
 Take advantage of what’s available to you!